yottta/hopconn/example/chat/README.md

 ```

 ### Connect
-In order to connect you need to get one of the local address of one of the clients and give it to the other one.
+In order to connect, you need to get the local address of one of the clients and give it to the other one.
 So I will just type the client2's `Local` address into the client1's prompt and hit Enter.
 ```shell
 %> go run .